 Of course, that’s assuming that iPhone users will actually have apps and services at their disposal.
 While it’s very likely that Apple will eventually cave and allow game-streaming services onto iOS devices, for now, it’s not a great time to be a gamer with an iPhone.

 Still, that could all change — if it wasn’t for 4G, services like Netflix may not be as popular as they are now.
 The same will happen with 5G.
-With faster connectivity and lower latency, all kinds of new, previously unthought of services could pop up.
-And when they do, you’re going to want your iPhone to support them — even if they take a few years to get there.
+With faster connectivity and lower latency, all kinds of new, previously unknown services could pop up.
+And when they do, you’re going to want your iPhone to support them — even if it takes a few years to get there.